 Perform - Our music and movement area has a stage and two permanent musical instruments—a marimba and winged chime - so the children can dance and make music.

 Cultivate - Our garden area has three raised bed planters in which the children can plant flowers, herbs, or vegetables.

 Gather - Our gathering area has natural bench seating, so a teacher can bring the children together as a group.

 Dig - Our dirt digging area has dirt and the perimeter is surrounded by logs for a rich sensory experience.

 Excavate - Our sand area has an L-shaped in-ground sandbox and raised perimeter edging.
 The children enjoy digging and experimenting.

 Although our youngest students make the most use of the outdoor space, all NFS students have opportunities to enjoy the outdoor classroom.
-Sixth grade students created different landforms in the Excavate area as part of a science lesson.
-Upper School students helped to prepare the planting beds for the younger students by loosening the soil and adding compost.
+Sixth grade students have created different landforms in the Excavate area as part of a science lesson.
+Upper School students have helped to prepare the planting beds for the younger students by loosening the soil and adding compost.
 Teachers continue to bring their students to the Nature Explore Outdoor Classroom for learning opportunities that work well in the space.